What we’re up to..

 BLM and Sod House Theater, under Luverne Seifert & Darcey Engen, received a 2018 Knight Foundation challenge grant to create a site specific set in St. Paul’s Swede Hollow Park - examining the park’s history as a cite for Swedish immigration to Minnesota.
-The grant provided funding for the development of this project through September 2019.
-This collaboration conducted an initial performance workshop on the grounds of the American Swedish Institute in May 2018.
-This project is ongoing and will have it’s later stages in August-September of this year.
+This collaboration conducted an initial performance workshop on the grounds of the American Swedish Institute in May 2018 and will culminate with three consecutive weekend performances at Swede Hollow Park.

 PSON Gala Performance